LANIXX-HH/runfromyaml/README.md

 ## Current state of Project

-At the moment I am testing this on my android phone, on my windows machine, on my mec and on my linux server and it is working pretty well so far.
+At the moment I am testing this on my android phone, on my windows machine, on my MacAir M2 and on my linux server and it is working pretty well so far.

 ## TODO's